pghale/tf_phonon_invert/README.md

 # tf_phonon_invert
-invert total scattering measurements for phonons
+Invert total scattering measurements for phonons

+The data in this project is simulated using the ASE (Atomic Simulation Engine)

+Inversion is done via tensorflow